About Susan Decoteau-Ferrier and Gen X Traveler.

 I have to admit, I am on the older end of the Gen X spectrum but by all definitions, I am part of the MTV crowd.
 The late 80s to mid-90s was a time of change for me.
 I finished college became what I considered a responsible adult, bought a house and married my best friend, Bill.

 I had done a little traveling up to that point; a family camping trip throughout most of the US as a kid, a extended-family cruise to the Caribbean in my late teens, a trip to Canada and one to Acapulco in my 20s.

 Bill and I found time to travel a bit during those early years.
 We did our traveling exclusively in the US.
 We fell in love with New Orleans, LA and that became an every year trip for a while as did our summer stays in Cape Cod, MA and Cape May, NJ.

 In 2005, I surprised Bill with a cruise to the Caribbean.
 (He recalls it a bit different.)This became an annual event.
 Bill and I both love the water and cruising gave us the opportunity to visit many places, even if only for a short time.

-In all fairness, my Mother dying at 65 (my Grand mother and father both lived beyond 96) took what was a smoldering embers to a full-blown fire under my ass.
+In all fairness, my Mother dying abruptly at 65 (her parents both lived beyond 96) took what was a smoldering embers to a full-blown fire under my ass.

 My Mom had the travel bug.
 When I travel I feel like I am honoring her memory.
 When I see things she never saw I think how much she would have loved it.
 And I imagine if there is life after death how thrilled she is that I caught the bug.

 If you are looking for reassurances that you are not the only Gen Xer traveling or are looking for ways to work travel into you life, I suggest you sign up for my email newsletter or the RSS feed, if you are into that.
-I promise not to flood your inbox with a bunch of “junk.”
+I promise not to flood your inbox with a bunch of “junk” or sell your information.